aimms/how-to/Articles/684/684-LocationIQ.rst

 example project, the token is entered on the configuration page and stored in the scalar parameter ``sp_accessToken``.

-In the enclosed AIMMS App, navigate to the page: ``liq::accesskey``.
+In the enclosed AIMMS App, navigate to the page: ``liq::accesstoken``.

 .. image:: images/libLocationIQ-ask-accesskey.png
     :align: center